Alfresco/acs-deployment/README.md

 | 6.2                     | 5.3.0                           |
 | 6.1                     | 5.1.1                           |

-> These charts are mentioned for reference but are not supported.
+> These charts should not be used for any new deployment but just for reference.

 ## Getting Started